Notes: RVF 16/20, Bettane & Desseauve 16/20

 About the estate:

 Much has been written about the Daumas-Gassac estate.
-Aimé Guibert—who passed away in 2016—had identified high-quality terroirs in Aniane capable of producing a Cabernet Sauvignon that was not permitted under the local appellations.
-For his white wine, he also chose to blend Chardonnay, Viognier, and Petit Manseng—a combination that similarly barred him from the appellation.
-His estate therefore produces a red (an 80% blend of non-cloned Cabernet Sauvignon accompanied by some twenty other grape varieties, most of them rare) and a white (also a multi-varietal blend) under the Hérault IGP, which he has successfully positioned at a price point unprecedented in this category.
+Aimé Guibert—who passed away in 2016—had identified high-quality terroirs in Aniane suitable for growing Cabernet Sauvignon, a grape variety not authorized by the local appellations.
+For his white wine, he also chose to produce a blend of Chardonnay, Viognier, and Petit Manseng, a combination that likewise barred him from using the appellation.
+His estate therefore produces a red (an 80% blend of non-cloned Cabernet Sauvignon accompanied by about twenty other grape varieties, most of them rare) and a white (also a multi-varietal blend) under the Hérault IGP, which he has successfully positioned at a price point unprecedented in this category.
 The white is aged in stainless steel tanks, while the red is partially aged in barrels.
-Both the white and red wines possess unmatched purity, precision, and complexity, and age remarkably well.
-The range is rounded out by pleasant IGP wines, designed to be enjoyed young.
+Both the white and red wines exhibit unparalleled purity, precision, and complexity, and age remarkably well.
+The lineup is rounded out by pleasant IGP wines, designed to be enjoyed young.
 A sure bet in the region.

 Guide Hachette des vins